ulissesg/Heap_Sort_Tree/README.md

 # Heap Sort Tree

-this is the code of a Heap Sort Tree, made for a class of algorithm and data structure, in the first semester of 2019.
+Code of a Heap Sort Tree, made for algorithm and data structure class, in the first semester of 2019.